jduran7/jduran7.github.io/blog/_posts/2017-12-19-building-a-simple-tool-to-divide-chores.md

 ];
 {% endhighlight %}

-And you have 6 different tasks that need to be done every 2 weeks.
+And you have 6 different tasks that need to be done every 2 weeks...

 {% highlight javascript %}
 var tasks = [